yo-sarawut/e-Library/Tutorial/Pandas/Learning-Pandas/03_variable-representing-univariate-data.md

-3Representing Univariate Data with the Series
+3 Representing Univariate Data with the Series
+===

 # Configuring pandas